WORK

 Women were recruited via persuasive media campaigns to join the war effort as “Rosie the Riveters” to work in the factories that were emptied by the men who were drafted to fight overseas.
 My grandmother became a machinist in her late 30s and developed a steady hand for guiding hair-thin bits chucked into the drill press through metals.
 She fabricated specialized tiny parts for war planes and then later for commercial jets.

 Anna fought to keep her job after V-J Day in 1945 when thousands of men returned from military service, looking for work.
-Women were pressured by a national propaganda campaign to “be ladies and return to their homes.”
-However, she successfully resisted as she did not have a husband to go home to.
+Women were pressured by a national propaganda campaign to “be ladies and return to your homes.”
+She successfully resisted as she did not have a husband to go home to.
 Anna eventually retired with 28 years of good-paying union trades work to her name, a solid pension, a great bowling league record, terrible asthma from the particulate matter in the air of the factory, and crippling rheumatoid arthritis in every single one of her joints.

 Shortly after my grandmother left the workforce, I graduated from high school in Corvallis, Oregon.
 I spent the first part of the summer pounding nails and moving construction materials around my friend Tom Denison’s family home remodel.
-He was adding a second floor onto a Depression-era house outside of town and I was waiting for Agripac (the vegetable cannery in town) to open up late-summer processing jobs to me and other young people.
+They were adding a second floor onto a Depression-era house outside of town and I was waiting for Agripac (the vegetable cannery in town) to open up late-summer processing jobs to me and other young people.

 While I waited for paid work, I had a blast learning how to swing a hammer and be part of a friendly construction crew with Tom, his siblings, and their dad Bill, along with other friends.
 Their mom, Margo, would make fabulous lunches for us every day.
 We’d feast and then us kids would head off to the creek to skinny dip.
 What a life!
 We’d head on back to the house to keep doing demolition or building and sheathing walls for the rest of the day.
 Most of my friends planned to head off to college come fall but I had no idea what I’d do after the anticipated August-October cannery run ended.